 Stigma can also make things difficult.
 There is the stigma of living with HIV and the stigma of being older.
 This can make it difficult for older people to find support.
 First of all, they may be ashamed and hesitate to tell anyone that they live with HIV.
 Secondly, they may not be comfortable in support groups that include younger people.

 However, it is important for older people living with HIV to seek out support.
 A lack of support can lead to depression.
 A mental health counselor, health educator, or peer counselor can help.
 Some peer counselors may have had similar experiences and can share healthy ways to cope.

 You may find it helpful to hear the stories of older people living with HIV – of women and men, some of whom have been living with HIV for years, and some of whom have been recently diagnosed with HIV.
 See the Additional Resources section for links to some stories.

 Much research and attention are focused on aging and HIV.
 This may result in advances in the care and treatment of older people living with HIV.
 In the meantime, it is important for both middle-aged and older people living with HIV to get checked regularly for signs of changes in their HIV, as well as signs of the diseases associated with aging.
 This includes testing for cancer, heart problems, bone disorders, and other health issues that are becoming more common among people living with HIV as they get older.

 Lastly, one of the most valuable things you can do is to feel good about yourself and your age.
 Having a cheerful outlook on life can positively affect your body and overall health.
 You may find it helpful to pay attention to the things for which you are grateful, to the abundance of life around you, or to the intention with which you hope to live.

-[Note from TheBody: This article was created by The Well Project, who last updated it on Sept.
-6, 2018.
+[Note from TheBody: This article was originally published by The Well Project on Nov.
+15, 2019.
 We have cross-posted it with their permission.]